Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Introduction

 The structure of the manuscript is as follows.
-Section\ \ref{sec:Quantum numerical analysis} introduces the field of quantum numerical analysis, motivating the efficient encoding of partial differential equations and functions as MPO and MPS.
-Section\ \ref{sec:PDEsolvers} discusses the benchmark problem---solving a harmonic oscillator with squeezing in multiple dimensions---and the methods to solve it.
-These include different implementations of imaginary-time evolution (Section\ \ref{sec:ImaginaryTimeEvolution}), methods for approximate diagonalization based on gradient descent (Section\ \ref{sec:gradient descent}) and improved gradient descent (Section\ \ref{sec:Arnoldi}), and finally an Arnoldi-like method with implicit restart (Section\ \ref{sec:IR Arnoldi}).
-We analyze the performance of these methods in Section\ \ref{sec:MethodStudy} and benchmark them using the one-dimensional quantum harmonic oscillator PDE, concluding the superiority of approximate diagonalization over imaginary-time evolution.
-Finally, in Section\ \ref{sec:Applications} we compare the best methods with DMRG, over a large-scale 2D problem, providing evidence of the advantages of quantum-inspired methods, as well as the best strategies to implement them.
-Finally, in Section\ \ref{sec:Conclusions} we draw the conclusions from this work and outline future research lines.
+Section\ \ref{sec:Quantum-numerical-analysis} introduces the field of quantum numerical analysis, motivating the efficient encoding of partial differential equations and functions as MPO and MPS, connecting with the field of tensor trains and quantized tensor trains, and introducing the basic tools for approximate MPS-based linear algebra.
+Section\ \ref{sec:PDEsolvers} presents the methods to solve a time-independent multidimensional Hamiltonian PDE.
+These include four implementations of imaginary-time evolution (Section\ \ref{sec:ImaginaryTimeEvolution}), methods for approximate diagonalization based on gradient descent (Section\ \ref{sec:gradient-descent}) and improved gradient descent (Section\ \ref{sec:Arnoldi}), methods based on the use of the Krylov space, an Arnoldi variant with explicit restart (Section\ \ref{sec:IR-Arnoldi}) and the power iteration (Section\ \ref{sec:Power}), and finally the DMRG algorithm (Section\ \ref{sec:Power}).
+Section\ \ref{sec:MethodStudy} analyzes the performance of these methods, benchmarking them against the one-dimensional quantum harmonic oscillator PDE.
+This study reveals the superiority of DMRG and approximate diagonalization over imaginary-time evolution.
+Finally, Section\ \ref{sec:Applications} compares the best MPS methods with vector-based diagonalization over a large-scale 2D problem, providing evidence of the advantages of MPS/QTT methods, as well as the best strategies to implement them.
+Our conclusions and outlines for future research are summarized in Section\ \ref{sec:Conclusions}.